While your website showcases different products, a sales funnel focuses on a select few.

 An Order Bump shows complementary product offers on the checkout page, that can be added to the cart with just one click.

-To add an order bump, click on the +bump icon:
+To add an order bump, click on the +Order Bump icon:

-Name the Bump and then click on the pencil icon to begin editing.
+Name the Bump and then click on the it to begin editing.

 First, you need to search for and add a product to your Bump.
 This product should go well with your main product for better conversions.